 - How can you build resilient components?

-All are pretty hard to answer and should be a team decision (or at least feedback from a Product Manager).
-This article will give you some tips on how you could go about finding the answers.
+All are quite hard to answer and should be a team decision (or at least feedback from a Product Manager).
+This article will give you some tips as to how you could go about finding the answers.

 So, let's look at an example.
 Below is a Figma file for the design of a simple commerce site homepage:

-The Header (also known as top-level navigation) is often one of the most complex components you'll develop in your commerce site.
-The user interaction patterns are usually complex, and the required configuration options are as well.
-On top of this, the behavior across different devices can also be complex, so a developer should probably have control over this and limit the configuration options.
+The Header (also known as top-level navigation) is often one of the most complex components you'll develop in your commerce site (see the Navigation and menus article for more information).
+The user interaction patterns are usually complex and the required configuration options are as well.
+On top of this, the behavior across different devices can also be really complex, so a developer should probably have control over this and limit the configuration options.

-The slicing is obvious for the Call To Action banner (also known as the CTA banner) by looking at the design.
+For the Call To Action banner (also known as CTA banner), the slicing is kind of obvious by looking at the design.
 We can see it's full-page width on all devices, there's clear spacing around it, and the configuration options should include an image, heading text, subheading text, and button text.
-You could even add additional options to the configuration, like color theme or alignment.
+You could even add some additional options to the configuration, like color theme or alignment.
 But remember, you can always add additional options later to a component like this.

-The other option is to have a single teaser, but instead of it being full-width, you can use layout elements to split the page into 3, put a teaser into each, and then configure it as needed.
+The other option is to have a single teaser but instead of it being full-width, you can use layout elements to split the page into 3 and put a teaser into each, and then configure it as needed.
 The grid will behave properly across different devices by itself, so you don't have to take care of the responsive layout of this component.
 This will also allow business users to combine those teaser elements, for example, with a newsletter subscription in 1 layout element.
-This will give business users more flexibility, but making the components resilient enough to look good even when used in different grids might be harder.
+This will give business users more flexibility, but it might be a lot harder to make the components resilient enough to look good even when used in very different grids.

-For the Product slider, there are also a couple of options.
+For the Product slider, there's also a couple of options.

 The Newsletter could have no configuration options, and it can all be set in code.
 But if you'd rather not have to change your code for copy updates, then you could have 5 configurable options, the heading, subheading, placeholder email copy, button copy, and GDPR copy.

 The Footer can contain many different parts, some configurable and some not.
-Plus, you might show different parts of your footer on mobile and desktop.
-Here, there's a copyright and 3 different policies.
-It might be best to put the policies in as markdown fields so they can be updated as needed.
+Plus, you may show different parts of your footer on mobile and desktop.
+Here, there's a copyright, and 3 different policies.
+It may be best to put the policies in as markdown fields so they can be updated as needed.

 When it comes to flexibility in general, you can create a native HTML component that allows a business user to enter any blob of HTML and render this.
 As a developer, you'll know that your site will probably break as soon as you do this if business users aren't used to writing HTML.

 When it comes to splitting a commerce site into components, it can seem like a daunting task, especially when trying to account for all the different options for business users.
-Try to think about what a business user needs or wants to configure.
+Try to think about what a business user would need or want to configure.
 But always put resilience over too many configurations or what should be adapted.